serverless/blog/posts/2018-11-26-no-server-november-reinvent-hackathon.md

 Winners get fame, glory, and an Amazon Echo or other cool prizes!
 Want to participate?
 Awesome.
 Read on for the challenge description and details.

+The deadline to submit your project is **Sunday, Dec 2** at 11:00pm PT!
+So you've got all week.

 (Note that this hackathon isn't in direct partnership with AWS, it's just a fun thing [Serverless](https://serverless.com/) is doing alongside re:Invent.)

 #### The hackathon challenge